 “Please, Empress, calm down and come with me.
 We will return you to your rightful throne.”

 “Rightful?!
-How does this nothing indicate rightfulness!
+This does not indicate rightfulness!
 Where is my trove?
 Where is my legacy?”

 “Unhindered?
 I’ve had to watch you run my country for me!
 I have to stand by an idle spectator as you drive it all to hell, put it on purchase for any foreign investor that emerges from beyond the Cleft!”

-Eria witnesses the pathetic squabble between bourgeoisie and feudality, capital and blood.
+Eria witnesses the pathetic squabble.
 He can’t stop laughing.
 Hand in his hair, pained sweat on his face, tears in his eyes, he laughs like he’s the punchline.

 “It’s only a cave!
 A cave!
 Chiga, you were right!
 It’s not real!”